and other Businesses

 Paradise, MI on Lake Superior at Whitefish Bay.
 One of the Gateways to Tahquamenon Falls.
 Just 60 miles north of St. Ignace on Highway M-123.

 Snowmobile Museum.
 Top of the Lake Snowmobile Museum, W11595 Center Street, Naubinway, MI 49762.
 Phone: 906-477-6298.
 Michigan's First Snowmobile Museum contains an interesting collection of over 62 antique and vintage snowmobiles along with prototypes and memorabilia.
-Gift Shop with hats, T-shirts, sweatshirts, and other unique items.
+Gift Shop with hats, T-shirts,

 Snowmobile Rentals at U.P.
 Rental.
 Arctic Cat Snowmobile Rentals located on Highway M-28 near the intersection of M-28 and M-123.
 Phone: 906-293-5515.
 Motels within 500 feet.
 Ride from the rental shop or from most area motels.
 Several Rental locations throughout the Eastern Upper Peninsula.